"Si vis pacem para bellum"

 - In The Mistborn: The Original Trilogy Elend who is fighting for the freedom and rights of the people ultimately declares martial law and seizes absolute power in order to ensure the survival of his people.
 He determines that he'll do anything to ensure the survival of his people even if it means he's seen as the next Lord Ruler.

-- In one episode of Star Trek: The Next Generation, a scientist is trying to convince the Federation that warp drive is dangerous, and is damaging space (using similar arguments to how real life greenhouse emissions are damaging Earth).
+- In one episode of Star Trek: The Next Generation, a scientist is trying to convince the Federation that warp drive is dangerous, and is damaging space (using similar arguments to how real life greenhouse emissions are damaging Earth), which is particularly bad around her planet since it's a major shipping lane.
 In order to try to convince the Federation to stop using warp drive, she intentionally self-destructs her ship's warp drive in order to cause the very damage she was trying to prevent, just to prove her point.
 As a result of the episode, the Federation begins research into safer drive systems; in the meantime (as a stopgap measure), an order is issued to all Federation ships to restrict travel to warp 5 for non-emergency situations.

 - Which is never mentioned again in all subsequent episodes.
 Status Quo Is God